Carperby-cum-Thoresby: Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Upper Dales electoral division of North Yorkshire County Council and the Bolton Castle ward of Hambleton District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+It lies within the unitary authority of North Yorkshire Council which was formed in 2023.
+From 1974 to 2023 it was part of the district of Richmondshire.

 The local Parish Council has five Councillors and a Parish Clerk.

 Geography

 The village of Carpeby is one mile north of Aysgarth.
 The Parish extends up the valley containing Belden Beck onto Carpeby and West Bolton Moors.
 Among the slopes can be found the remains of former lead mines and their tips.
 There are also many springs and shakeholes in the Parish.
 Near the village were two natural wells named St Matthew's Well and St James' Well, the former running dry in 1975 but the latter still providing water.

 Demography

 2001 census

 The 2001 UK census showed that the population was split 46.4% male to 53.6% female.
 The religious constituency was made of 84.5% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 98.6% White British and 1.5% Black British.
 There were 112 dwellings.